luizmariz/react-practice/README.md

 # ReactPractice
 Just a Repo to coding practice.
+There's a branch for each practice.